pantheon-systems/documentation/source/articles/local/git-faq.md

     'git pull -Xours [your existing repo] [existing site branch]'

 4. If there are any conflicts, you'll need to resolve them.
-  **Note**: You will get conflicts on all the binary files (e.g. favicion.ico), but you can just Git add them again.
+  **Note**: You will get conflicts on all the binary files (e.g. favicon.ico), but you can just Git add them again.

 5. Once this is done, push back to Patheon: